 Do you feel pressured when asked to draw something?
 I do.
-When I found out we (3rd grade class) were all going to make reindeer, I thought it would never work.
+When I found out we (3rd grade class) were all going to draw a reindeer, I thought it would never work.
 I thought they would all struggle and not be able to do it.
 Boy was I wrong.
+In fact, we loved this so much that we made a Leprechaun too!
 Read on to find out How (you too) can Draw a Reindeer.
+Don’t miss the awesome list of Reindeer books at the bottom too.

 This is a perfect activity for all ages!
 I loved it so much that I’ve done the activity in a classroom, with my own child, and with a large group of women (Christmas Ice Breaker).
 It would also be a fun family Christmas activity.